aarontburn/nexus-core/docs/getting_started/Introduction.md

 ## What is Nexus?
 Nexus is an application environment and loader.
 Developers can create applications, or **modules**, that can be loaded into the Nexus environment, keeping everything in one place.

-Think of Nexus as a customizable toolbox — one app that can do anything you (or the community) build into it.
+Think of Nexus as a customizable toolbox — one app that can do anything that you (or the community) build into it.

 ## What is a module?